Adrian-Amoddio/DreamBurst_v1/README.md

 writers and storytellers exploring themes visually

-It’s a small, fast creative companion that takes you from rough idea → structured brief → visual concepts → technical look data, all in one workflow.
+It’s a small, fast creative companion that takes you from rough idea → structured brief → visual concepts → technical look data, all in one workflow and get you unstuck from creative block when you need it the most.

 ---